karan-kapoor90/anthos-mci/README.md

     gcloud alpha container hub ingress enable \
     --config-membership=cluster1  # The actual command I used.
     ```
+    > Note: For me the whole path passed as the config-membership param didn't work, so I passed cluster as the value to the config-membership flag.

 - Confirm cluster registration as the config cluster